akshaygpt/akshaygpt.github.io/README.md

 1) [**Bear With me**](https://akshaygpt.github.io/Bear-With-Me)

-> A small bear search app demonstrating common React patterns for building scalable web apps which are able to handle sync and async operations
+> A small bear search app demonstrating common React and Redux patterns for building scalable web apps which are able to handle sync and async operations

 2) **Experiments with interactive patterns**: